 I like carbs – I like them a lot – but I don’t necessarily like carbs on carbs.

 When it comes to wraps, I find that so often they’re a carb on carb situation… burritos stuffed with rice, and that kind of thing.
 Although the tortilla is deceptively thin, it packs more of a punch than you might imagine.

-I’ve been working on these curried cauliflower chickpea wraps for a while now, and I’m pleased to say that they’re pretty much perfect.
-They’re kind of like burrito meets samosa, but we’ve replaced the potato that’s typically in a samosa with smashed cauliflower for a wrap that’s way less of a carb-on-carb situation.
+I’ve been working on these Curried Cauliflower Chickpea Wraps for a while now, and I’m pleased to say that they’re pretty much perfect.
+They’re kind of like burrito meets samosa, but we’ve replaced the potato that’s typically in a samosa with smashed cauliflower for a wrap that’s a little bit lighter.

 Let’s make some Curried Cauliflower Chickpea Wraps, shall we?